-The Incident Response Policy is implemented in order to ensure that Skycore renders a timely and proportionate response in the event of a security incident related to the unauthorized access to or exposure of customer data on our systems.
+The Incident Response Policy is implemented in order to ensure that Skycore (hereafter the “Company”) renders a timely and proportionate response in the event of an incident including, but not limited to: a data breach, hardware failure, notice of a threat actor, and theft.

-The Incident Response Policy is intended to ensure that, in the event of a security incident, parties affected are informed and we will take the proper action to assess and resolve the situation, both in a timely manner.
+The Incident Response Policy is intended to ensure that, in the event of a security incident, parties affected are informed and the Company will take the proper action to assess and resolve the situation, both in a timely manner.

-Any intrusion attempts, security breaches, theft or loss of hardware and other security-related incidents perpetrated against us must be reported to the Data Protection Officer (hereafter referred to as the “DPO”).
-Anyone with knowledge, or a reasonable suspicion, of an incident which violates the confidentiality, integrity, or availability of customer information, should make an immediate report to the DPO.
-Customers can contact email@example.com to report an incident.
+4-1.
+Intrusion attempts, security breaches, theft or loss of hardware and other security related incidents perpetrated against the Company must be reported to the Data Protection Officer (hereafter referred to as DPO).
+Anyone with knowledge, or a reasonable suspicion, of an incident which violates the confidentiality, integrity, or availability of digital information, should make an immediate report to the DPO.

-A) The DPO, in collaboration with other appropriate staff, shall determine if a reported incident is a confidential information “Security Incident”.
+4-2.
+The DPO, in collaboration with other appropriate staff, shall determine if a reported incident IS or IS NOT a confidential information “Security Incident”.

-B) If the incident is not considered a confidential information Security Incident, the incident shall be referred to an authorized employee who shall insure that the incident is handled according to standard procedures.
-If a customer reported the incident, they shall be notified of actions taken.
+4-3.
+If the incident IS NOT considered a confidential information Security Incident, the incident shall be referred to an authorized employee who shall ensure that the incident is handled according to standard procedures.

-C) If the DPO, in collaboration with other applicable staff, determines that the incident is a confidential data Security Incident, an Incident Response Team is formed.
+4-4.
+If the DPO, in collaboration with other appropriate staff, determines that the incident IS a confidential data security incident, an Incident Response Team is formed.
 The purpose of the Incident Response Team is to determine a course of action to appropriately address the incident.
 The DPO shall designate the membership of the Incident Response Team.
-Normally, membership will include individuals with primary responsibility for the compromised data and the DPO.
-If an institutional customer reported the incident and their confidential data was directly affected, the Incident Response Team will notify the customer that the incident has been escalated and an Incident Response Team has been formed.
+Normally, membership will include appropriate individuals from offices with primary responsibility for the compromised data and the DPO.

 Safety – If the system involved in the incident affects human life or safety, responding in an appropriate, rapid fashion is the most important priority.